 A close corporation does not commit to submit information about the problems that may impact the company and expect a vote by a specific date.
 In some cases, the changes may be analyzed without the requirement of a meeting.

 The Buyout of Stock

-The agreement made by the shareholders has clear and explicit directions for buying the back stock for the shareholders who exits the corporation for any reason, shareholders who are deceased or to manage the stock transfer in case of divorce.
-This is done basically to avoid any outsiders to become part of the company.
+The agreement made by the shareholders has clear and explicit directions for buying the back stock for the shareholders who exit the corporation for any reason, shareholders who are deceased or the management of stock transfer in the case of divorce.
+This is done basically to prevent any outsiders from becoming part of the company.

-Since the number of shareholders is less, and the company’s operations are dependent on the shareholder’s agreement, there are only a few reporting requirements.
+Since the number of shareholders is less, and the company’s operations is dependent on the shareholder’s agreement, there are only a few reporting requirements.